Us Against the “Almost”

 “Dude.
 What’s your issue tonight?”
 Coahoma asked, glancing sidelong at Anarchy and raising a pointed eyebrow, “You’re drinking like my uncle did and you look like you just saw an advert about father’s day.”

 Anarchy sighed from where he leaned against the bar beside his friend, who wasn’t wrong: He was drinking hard tonight.
-Across the room, Kohao and Fawkes stood close, very close: Smiling, laughing, flirting...leaning closer still.
+Across the room, Kato and Fawkes stood close, very close: Smiling, laughing, flirting...leaning closer still.
 Anarchy glowered and jerked his chin toward them.

 “He’s gonna go home with her tonight.
 Again,” he said through gritted teeth to Coahoma, who looked over somewhat quizzically and frowned.